mikrosimage/sequenceparser/USAGE.md

 #### API
 The original code is in C++, but almost all the methods are translated into python/java without any changes.
-So a good way to start is to have a look at the [C++ code](src/sequenceParser) (since the generated code is ugly).
+So a good way to start is to have a look at the [C++ code](src/sequenceParser) (since the generated python/java code is ugly).

-To simplify the following help, the code is written in python.
+In the sake of brevity, the example code of the following section is written in python.

 ###### Interact with the filesystem
 The entry points to interact with the filesystem are the [__browse__](src/sequenceParser/filesystem.hpp) methods.